getgrav/grav-learn/pages/06.advanced/06.grav-gpm/docs.md

 ## Info

-The `info` command dispays the details of the desired package, such as description, author, homepage, etc.
+The `info` command displays the details of the desired package, such as description, author, homepage, etc.

 ![](info.jpg)